gunivan/log2qtest/README.md

 }
 ```
 # Usages
-- C: to generate config file, then you should see and update config.json at current working directory
+- -C: to generate config file, then you should see and update config.json at current working directory
-- c: to parse from xml file
+- -c: to parse from xml file
-- c "\<xml file\>": to parse specific xml file
-- s: to submit logs to qTest
+- -s: to submit logs to qTest

+- -d "\<dir\>": to parse xml files in dir
+- -r: to filter file by pattern: *.xml or TEST-*.xml
-- M: each method as test case
+- -M: each method as test case